SiriDB/siridb-server/help/help_drop_series.md

 Syntax:

-	drop series <series_match> and/or <where ...> [set ignore_threshold false/true]
+	drop series [series_match] [where ...] [set ignore_threshold true/false]

 Drops series from SiriDB.
-You need to tell SiriDB which series you want to remove so at least some series match or where statement is required.
-For information about how to match series look at `help list series`.
+Optionally you can use a match and/or where statement to filter the series you want to drop.
+For more information about how to match series look at `help list series`.

 SiriDB has a mechanism to protect you from accidentally dropping all (or many) series.
 This is done with a *threshold* value.
 If the server receiving your drop